CELEBRANT OR REGISTRAR

 Do the legal part at the registry office.

-Pop in on a weekday with two witnesses.
+Book a slot at your registry office on a weekday and pop in with two witnesses.
 Sign the paperwork, say the legal words, and you’re married in the eyes of the law.
-It can take about 15 minutes, you don’t have to exchange rings and can cost as little as £60.
+It can take about 15 minutes, you don’t have to exchange rings and can cost as little as £60, plus all standard charges which you have to pay regardless of how you get married..

 This is the good bit.
 You can get married at a wedding venue or hotel, woodland, your nan’s garden, a field with a tipi… wherever feels right.

-Your ceremony can be relaxed, fun, meaningful, and totally unique to you.
+Your ceremony can be relaxed, fun, meaningful, and totally unique to you both.
 And I’ll be there, not just to lead it, but to make sure your ceremony runs smoothly on the day.
+Don’t forget, a celebrant does not need a licensed venue.

 You Can Do Both on the Same Day (But…)

-It is possible to have both a registrar and a celebrant at the same licensed venue on the same day.
+It is possible to have both a registrar and a celebrant at the same licensed venue on the same day, and it would have to be licensed.

 But just so that you know — it can be expensive.
 You’d be paying for both of us, and registrars charge more to come out to venues.
-If you're looking for something truly personal without the extra cost, doing the legal part separately makes so much more sense.
+If you're looking for something truly personal without the extra cost, doing the legal part separately makes a lot more sense.

 Why Do Couples Choose a Celebrant?